 You can easily spend your afternoon at the beach as the Dores Inn is just a short walk away which serves food and drinks and there is often an ice cream van in the parking area.

 If you visit the beach here, be sure to take time to visit Steve Hunter, more commonly known as the Nessie Hunter.
 Steve became fascinated with the Loch Ness monster as a child, and has been patiently waiting for a sighting of Nessie since 1991.
-He’s now a permanent fixture on the edge of the beach here, his home a former mobile library which is now a fixture.
+He’s now a permanent fixture on the edge of the beach here, his home a former mobile library.

 When he’s not watching for Nessie, Steve makes little clay figurines of Nessie which you can buy to support his quest.
 He’s also always happy to chat.
 You can read more about his life and adventures on his website here.